thepercentageguy/Gravelbox-classic/readme.md

 > Note: this version of Gravelbox was compiled from the Official Repository, and is not official
 > Any bugs you may find in this version will not be fixed by the original developer as he doesn't update the game anymore.

-it'd be nice of you kept that disclaimer.
+While i can't stop you from removing it, it'd be nice if you kept it.

 ---
 Anything you do with the repository is fine as long as it goes with the license.